GDX-X/PFS-BatchKit-Manager/README.md

 2) Go to the `OSD/XMB Management` > `Partitions Management` >
 3) Choose Update Partition Resources Header
 4) Choose Yes > Update partition resources PS2 Games
-5) when it asks `Do you want to create a PFS resource partition` put yes
+5) when it asks `Do you want to create a PFS resource partition` put `Yes`
+(if you do not have this option it means that it did not detect the `p2lboot` folder in the `__system` partition then you must create it first)
 6) Select your game!

 NOTE: For PS1 games you need to install them as a partition everything will be done automatically